Skip to main content

 • MK-677 ∞ An orally active growth hormone secretagogue that stimulates GH release by mimicking the action of ghrelin.
 It offers the convenience of oral administration, promoting sustained increases in GH and IGF-1 levels.

-These peptides work by signaling the to release more of its stored growth hormone, thereby supporting cellular repair, protein synthesis, and metabolic efficiency.
+These peptides work by signaling the pituitary gland to release more of its stored growth hormone, thereby supporting cellular repair, protein synthesis, and metabolic efficiency.
 The improvements in sleep quality often reported with these therapies are particularly relevant to neuroplasticity, as deep sleep is a critical period for memory consolidation and brain detoxification.

 Other Targeted Peptides for Specific Functions